CarlosSanchess/Space-Invaders/README.md

 ### Mutation Testing with Pitest
 To evaluate the robustness of our tests, we utilized Pitest.
 A Pitest report provides a comprehensive mutation testing analysis to identify gaps in test coverage and assess the effectiveness of our test suite.
 For detailed insights into the mutation testing results, you can check it here !
-[Pitest Report](build/reports/pitest/202312201653/index.html).
+[Pitest Report](build/reports/pitest/202312221917/index.html).

 ## Known Code Smells
 ### -Refused Bequest:
 This happens when a subclass uses only some of the methods and properties inherited from its parents. <br>
-We face this code smell in `MonsterFactoryController`, when the class which inrehits the controller, abstract class doesn t have the toDo method implemented. <br>
+We face this code smell in `MonsterFactoryController`, when the class which inrehits the controller, abstract class doesn't t have the toDo method implemented. <br>
-This could be also found, in controllers which doesn t depend on the time of the game to perform their actions, leading to unnecessary arguments on the inherited function. <br>
+This could be also found, in controllers which doesn't depend on the time of the game to perform their actions, leading to unnecessary arguments on the inherited function. <br>

-We think that the payoff of the refactor wouldn t be worth, the work, so we decided to leave it like this.
+We think that the payoff of the refactor wouldn't be worth, the work, so we decided to leave it like this.
 ### -Inappropriate Intimacy:
 This happens when one class accesses the internal fields and methods of another class.<br>
 We encounter this code smell while creating a monster and its controller within the `MonsterControllerFactory` when using methods from the `MonsterFactoryController`.<br>